Skip to main content

 Background and Objectives

-The ISMS Plan lays the foundation of the company’s Information Security Management System, and identifies the roadmap for the establishment, implementation and operation of the ISMS and its continued efficacy.
+The ISMS Plan lays the foundation of the company’s ISMS, and identifies the roadmap for the establishment, implementation and operation of the ISMS and its continued efficacy.
 This document is supplemented by security policies and procedures that enable the treatment of risks to the organization.

 Key objectives of the ISMS Plan are to: